alyssahuang02/Submission-1/README.md

 ## Available Scripts

-Added Feature 1- Education Section
+Added Feature 1: Education Section <br />
-Added Feature 2- Button on "About" page
+Added Feature 2: Button on the "About" page

 In the project directory, you can run: